 Note: In any monitor system (Active/Passive) don’t ever increase the volume up to the highest level as it will burn out your speakers.

 So, when you are choosing monitors for home studio, you should be aware of the distortion level of the monitor.
 Most probably the distortion level would have been mentioned in the setup guide-book of your monitor speakers.

 Do you know what is the difference between active and passive monitor?

-Generally, a passive monitoring system is used in PA systems like stage performances etc. But big studios also use good passive monitor systems for monitoring purpose.
+Generally, a passive monitoring system is used in PA systems like stage performances, etc. But big studios also use good passive monitor systems for monitoring purposes.

 Do you know why I referenced “Big Studios” using passive monitors?